 💭 Top Tips

-- Make sure the chicken is at room temperature before you start cooking.
+- Room temperature chicken: Make sure the chicken is at room temperature for even cooking.
 If you're marinating for just 1-2 hours, you can keep the chicken out on the counter.
-If marinating for more than 2 hours, place it in the fridge and then take it out 30 minutes before you start cooking.
+If marinating for more than 2 hours, place it in the fridge and then take it out 30 minutes to come to room temperature before cooking.

-- Sear the chicken in batches.
-If you overcrowd the pot, there won't be enough air circulation for it to brown.
-Instead, the chicken will steam and you won't achieve crispy skin or as much flavor in the chicken.
+- Sear the chicken in batches: If you overcrowd the pot, there won't be enough air circulation for it to brown.
+Instead, the chicken will steam and you won't achieve as much flavor in the chicken.
 Searing the marinaded chicken will also bloom the spices in the Madras curry powder, which is the secret to a good Vietnamese curry.

-- After searing the chicken, let the pot cool slightly and clean it thoroughly.
+- Clean the pot: After searing the chicken, let the pot cool slightly and clean it thoroughly.
 This allows the color of the curry to be more vibrant.
 Leaving the fond, or browned bits, will make the curry murky and more brown than yellow.

-- Cut the potatoes small so they cook in the same amount of time as the chicken.
+- Cut potatoes smaller so they cook in the same amount of time as the chicken.
 If the vegetables are taking a little longer to cook than the chicken, feel free to keep simmering without fear.
-Since we're cooking the chicken in plenty of liquid, it'll be more forgiving and won't dry out as easily.
+Since we're cooking the chicken thighs in plenty of liquid, it'll be more forgiving and won't dry out as easily.

-- The cooking time will depend on the size of your chicken.
+- Use a meat thermometer: The cooking time will depend on the size of your chicken.
 I always recommend using a meat thermometer for safety.
 I used bone-in chicken thighs that were cut in half and it would usually take about 15 minutes for the chicken to cook to an internal temperature of 160°F.

 What To Serve With Vietnamese Chicken Curry

-The best thing about Ca Ri Ga is how versatile it is!
-You can serve it any way you'd like.
+The best thing about Cà Ri Gà is how versatile it is!
+Like Bò Kho (Vietnamese Beef Stew), you can serve it any way you'd like.
+The most popular options are:

-- Noodles: Bún (vermicelli noodles) or pho (rice noodles) are popular options.
-I'd recommend using 2-3 cups chicken broth and seasoning the soup to taste with fish sauce.
+- Noodles: Bún (vermicelli noodles) or phở (rice noodles) are popular options.
+I'd recommend adding more broth and/or coconut milk and seasoning the soup to taste with fish sauce.
 Cook the noodles in a separate bowl of salted boiling water and combine together in individual bowls.

 - Rice (cơm): Fluffy white or brown rice is delicious way to sop up the curry.
-It's our go-to!
+You can even serve it with fried rice.

-- Bread: My favorite way to enjoy Vietnamese soups.
+- Crusty bread: My favorite way to enjoy Vietnamese soups.
 Vietnamese baguettes (bánh mi) are extra light and fluffy, but French baguettes or even dinner rolls would work.

 🥡 Storing & Freezing